0atman/noboilerplate/CODE_OF_CONDUCT.md

 1. The Code of Conduct and the Community Rules are enforced by the moderation team, which consists of users with the `moderators` role on the NoBoilerplate Discord server.
 2. Behavior that moderators find against the spirit of this document, whether listed in the text or not, is also not allowed.
 3. Complaints about moderation in-channel are not allowed.
 If a moderator takes an action or makes a decision you do not agree with, please send a Direct Message (DM) to Modmail.
+If it affects multiple people, make a #the-forum thread.
 4. If you disagree with a moderation action or decision taken against you, you may appeal the action or decision by following the Appeal Procedure below.

 ### Reporting Guide